 Jump to section

-From self-driving cars to fully autonomous freighter fleets, AVs could transform the transportation of people and goods.
+From self-driving cars to fully autonomous freight fleets, AVs could transform the transportation of people and goods.

 Autonomous vehicles (AVs) are vehicles that control their own operation and either require reduced input from a human driver, or do not need a human driver at all.
-AVs can be cars, shuttles and buses, or even freight trucks.
+AVs can be cars, shuttles and buses, freight trucks, or personal delivery devices that operate on the sidewalk.
 As long as most or all of the vehicle’s functions are automated, almost any type of vehicle can qualify.
 Many companies are currently working to develop AVs that require little to no human input to drive on highways and streets.

 Variables to consider